-Lord Krishna is considered to be a widely-worshipped god in Hinduism.
-Considered as the supreme god, he is revered as a being full of compassion and love.
+Lord Krishna is considered to be a widely worshipped God in Hinduism.
+Considered as the supreme God, he is revered as a being full of compassion and love.
 There are innumerable stories, folklore, and anecdotes that showcase Krishna as a supreme being since his childhood.

-Mother Earth was unable to handle the burden of sins which were committed by innumerable rulers and kings.
-So, the earth went to Lord Brahma to appeal for her safety and peaceful continuation of life.
-Lord Brahma, who is known as the creator of the world turned to the Supreme God, Lord Vishnu for his help who, in return, assured him that soon he will soon be born on the planet to get rid of all the evils.
+Lord Krishna was born in a time when the world was a chaotic place and freedom was denied to the people.
+Mother Earth was unable to handle the burden of sins that were committed by innumerable rulers and kings.
+So, according to the legends, Earth went to Lord Brahma to appeal for her safety and peaceful continuation of life.
+Lord Brahma, who is known as the creator of the world turned to the Supreme God, Lord Vishnu for his help who, in return, assured him that soon he will be born on the planet to get rid of all the evils.

 Later, on the day of Devaki and Vasudeva’s marriage, a holy voice echoed through the sky prophesying that the eighth son from their marriage would be the cause of Kansa’s annihilation and will eventually end all the tyranny on Earth.
 Thus, Kansa, Devaki's brother, became vigilant and ensured that none of the couple's children lives.
 But he failed to do so and eventually was killed by their eighth son, Lord Krishna.